embeepea/us-temperature-trend-map/README.md

 ## Overview

-This an interctive web application that lets the user explore and visualize long term daily temperature data from the
+This an interctive map that lets you explore long term daily temperature data from the
 [Global Historical Climatology Network](https://www.ncdc.noaa.gov/data-access/land-based-station-data/land-based-datasets/global-historical-climatology-network-ghcn).